jengelhart0/csci3081_flashphoto/README.md

 This does NOT mean that you can submit code without any comments for iteration 1 and 2.
 We will be expecting reasonable class, function, variable, and algorithmic comments.
-If you have questions on the level we are expecting, look at the iteration 1/iteration 2 base code.
+If you have questions on the level we are expecting, look at the base code.
 If you still have questions, see John.

 ## Configuration requirements
 Configuration (via autotools) is how a large project bootstraps itself; that